soleimaniyun/solar-calendar/README.md

-# solar-calendar
-Converter for solar calendar and gregorian calendar.
+# Solar and Gregorian calendar converter